thewtex/thesis/strain_estimation/strain_estimation.rst

 however, so and additional frame skip criteria is percent axial strain pixels in the ROI over a threshold.

-When it is time to track the next frame pair in a sequences, the previous frame skip is initially attempted.
+When it is time to track the next frame pair in a sequence, the previous frame skip is initially attempted.
 If both criteria are below threshold, the frame skip is increased until they exceed threshold, and the prior tracking result is used.
 An exception to the prior behavior is a halt to the increase in the frame